 - Practice Makes Perfect

 Writing is a skill that can be developed through practice.
-However, simply writing more will not necessarily lead to improvement; it is important to focus on writing quality, not quantity.
+However, simply creative writing classes more will not necessarily lead to improvement; it is important to focus on writing quality, not quantity.

 To practice effectively, try to set aside some time each day for writing.
 It can be helpful to choose a specific prompt or topic to write about in advance, as this will give you something to focus on.